backdrop-contrib/webform/readme.md

 TESTED
 -----

-Created several webforms with random options for admin and anonymous users for Backdrop 1.x.
+Created several webforms with random options for admin and anonymous users for Backdrop 1.1.

 Will need heavy user testing to make sure all the options of this premier module work as expected.

 KNOWN ISSUES
 ---------------------

+People have had the inability for anonymous users to access Webform.
+However, after the work in <https://github.com/backdrop-contrib/webform/issues/2> , it appears this issue is resolved now on current usage.

 This line exists:
 if (config_get('webform.settings', 'webform_install_create_content_type'))